Vibe-Coding-Community/n8n-nodes-telepilot/README.md

 ## Usage

 This package provides various nodes and actions that allow you to interact with Telegram servers and enhance the Telegram user experience.

-Please refer to the n8n Documentation for detailed information on each node and its usage.
+- **Nodes**: `TelePilot` (for performing actions) and `TelePilotTrigger` (for listening to events).
+- **Credentials**: Securely store your Telegram API `api_id` and `api_hash`.
+- **Operations**: A wide range of operations are available for interacting with users, chats, groups, messages, files, and more.

+For detailed information on each node, its parameters, and how to use them, please refer to the node's built-in documentation within your n8n instance.

+Check the `/examples` directory in this repository for practical workflow examples.

-May you have any questions, reach out to per email (contact@telepilot.co) or in our [Telegram Group](https://t.me/telepilotco_group)
+If you have any questions, reach out via email (contact@telepilot.co) or in our [Telegram Group](https://t.me/telepilotco_group).

 ## License